The Challenge: Cirrhosis of the Liver

-After a thorough transplant evaluation, Barb had been determined as a medical match for Doug and decided to donate a portion of her liver to save his life.
+After a thorough transplant assessment, Barb learned she was a medical match for Doug.
+She decided to donate a portion of her liver to save his life.

-Doug and Grace weren’t even aware that Barb was going through the evaluation process, but when they read the card and understood what was happening, there wasn’t a dry eye in the room.
+Doug and Grace weren’t even aware Barb was going through the pre-transplant process.
+But when they read the card and grasped what was happening, there wasn’t a dry eye in the room.

 “It was the best news we’ve ever heard,” Doug said.

-They underwent a successful surgery on Feb.
-15, 2018 and both are now back to their normal lives.
-Barb exercises regularly and feels completely back to her usual self.
+Barb and Doug had successful surgery on Feb.
+15, 2018, and both are now back to their normal lives.
+Barb exercises regularly and feels back to her usual self.

-Doug and Grace drove to Virginia Beach and Cincinnati to visit their grandkids, something they haven’t been able to do for the past five years because of Doug’s sickness.
+Doug and Grace drove to Virginia Beach and Cincinnati to visit their grandkids, something they couldn’t do during Doug’s five-year illness.

 “We are both forever grateful to Barb for giving Doug his life back,” Grace said.
 “Doug’s miracle came true that night she handed us that card.”